louis-success/MongoDB/MongoDB_Basics.md

 MongoDB is a document database.
 It stores data in a type of JSON format called BSON.

+Records in a MongoDB database are called documents, and the field values may include numbers, strings, booleans, arrays, or even nested documents.

 $inc, $set, $push

 ```mongo "mongodb+srv://<username>:<password>@<cluster>.mongodb.net/admin"